BuriedInTheGround/unsafe-scaffold/understanding-cryptography/ch2/ch2.md

 4. Solve the system of linear equations for the unknowns, which are indeed the 256 feedback coefficients.
-5. Using the values found, build the LFSR with which decrypt the entire ciphertext.
+5. Using the values found, build the LFSR.
+It is now possible to decrypt the entire ciphertext.

 ### 3.